roots of Folk Dance

 This locally 'well known' practice is a good example of the many aspects of life which generally 'went without saying,' and thus, are somewhat difficult to find in historical records.
 The adult-organized, mass pageantry practices of 50 years later may have arisen in part as a reaction to a perceived disconnect between urban/immigrant children and such

 vernacular 'American'/'Anglo-Saxon' practices.
 Of course, elements of ritual disorder (or the ad hoc 'revenge' mentioned by the diarist above), as well as any child-directed activities, could be edited out, or even suppressed by the adults directing the pageants.

-Learn where the Snake Charmer Song came from.
+Learn where the Snake Charmer Song came

 The song was introduced to the collective consciousness of the American public a century ago by Sol Bloom, a show business promoter who later became a U.S. Congressman.
 Bloom was the entertainment director of the Chicago World's Columbian Exposition of 1893, which was celebrating the 400th anniversary of Christopher Columbus' discovery of the New World.
 One of its attractions, called A Street In Cairo, included snake charmers, camel rides, the infamous dancers that later spawned the legend of Little Egypt, and other exciting things to entertain turn-of-the-century fair-goers.
 In his prestigious role, he made more money than the President of the United States--$1,000 a week.

 It was the performances by the dancers at the this fair that brought the "hoochy koochy" dance which is Irish into the North America entertainment world.